hibahmad30/hibahmad30/README.md

 <h1>Hi, I'm Hiba! 👋</h1>
 I am a highly motivated Cybersecurity professional with a passion for technology and building a secure, innovative future.
 With experience in FedRAMP, NIST 800-53, and ISO 27001 internal audits, I specialize in identifying security gaps across AWS, Azure, and GCP environments.
-I am skilled in developing System Security Plans (SSPs) and have additional expertise in SQL (PostgreSQL) and Python scripting.
+I am skilled in developing System Security Plans (SSPs) and have additional expertise in Ubuntu and Python scripting.
 Currently, I am expanding my knowledge in Vulnerability Management with Tenable Nessus, and Identity & Access Management (IAM) with Okta and Microsoft Entra ID (Azure AD).
 I am always eager to learn and grow!

 <h2>🔑 Identity & Access Management Projects</h2>